Categories: Architecture, Programming

 Poor Isolation of Product Release Cycles

 In any large organisation which produces software for its own use, there are many different development projects concurrent at any time.
-The principles of Agile development emphasis releasing software as soon as possible, shortening the feedback loop.
+The principles of Agile development emphasises releasing software as soon as possible, shortening the feedback loop.
 This means that each of these concurrent projects should be releasing frequently and on its own schedule.

 Any coupling between products which interferes with the ability of a team to release the software they are working on is undesirable.
 Monorepos can potentially encourage such coupling.
 We’ve already noted above how the depend-on-source pattern can break code unexpectedly, throwing broken products into emergency work to restore their system to working condition.
 Dependencies on libraries with proper semantic versioning doesn’t have this effect - breakage can occur only when a product deliberately updates its dependencies.